-At Sunrise Veterans, we offer a residential rehab for veterans in San Marcos, Texas.
+At Sunrise Veterans, we offer a residential rehab for Veterans and First Responders in San Marcos, Texas.
 Our rehab addresses the unique needs of the men and women who have served our country.
-To add, our evidence-based treatment options assure veteran clients that the treatment they receive is both appropriate and effective.
+To add, our evidence-based treatment options assure Veteran clients that the treatment they receive is both appropriate and effective.

 Residential rehab may also be called residential treatment or inpatient treatment.
 These programs require clients to live at the facility while they are getting treatment.
 Living away from home may make residential rehab seem a little intimidating.
 Fortunately, however, clients are able to focus solely on recovery without worrying about getting back and forth to appointments.

 An added benefit is clients don’t have to worry about living with triggers that may undermine sobriety objectives.
-Residential rehab for veterans also has the advantage of veteran-specific treatment options to help address any unique needs.
+Residential rehab for Veterans and First Responders also has the advantage of Veteran and First Responder-specific treatment options to help address any unique needs.

 What to Expect at Residential Rehab in Texas

-During a veteran’s time in residential rehab, they will have 24-hour-a-day support from our professional addiction treatment team.
+During a Veteran or First Responder’s time in residential rehab, they will have 24-hour-a-day support from our professional addiction treatment team.
 Meaning if they’re ever having a rough time with withdrawal symptoms or cravings, they can get the help need immediately.
-Many veterans entering into residential treatment will begin with detox to return their bodies to a neutral drug-free state.
+Many Veterans entering into residential treatment will begin with detox to return their bodies to a neutral drug-free state.
 This further sets the stage for treatment.

 From there, they can begin the treatments that will help them learn how to avoid future substance abuse.
 In addition, these treatments will show them how to overcome any underlying mental health problems they may be having.
 At Sunrise Veterans in San Marcos, Texas, we offer a range of treatment services, including: